WHAT TO EXPECT ON THE DAY OF CATARACT SURGERY

 Cataract surgery is the most common surgery performed in Australia and is statistically very safe.

-You will be contacted TWO BUSINESS DAYS prior to the day of cataract surgery to confirm your admission details.
-This will include the admission time and the time to begin fasting in preparation for your operation.
-We can also answer any of your questions.
+You will be contacted TWO BUSINESS DAYS prior to the day of cataract surgery to confirm your admission details:

 GETTING TO THE HOSPITAL